dangnelson/WATERBEAR-Shed/01 Foundation/Foundation.md

 Dig out the bottom of the hole so it flares to create a footing.
 This helps resist frost heave and lift from strong winds.

-## 4. Piers
+The depth will need to change based on the region you build in.
+Correct the Frost Depth based on your local code.

+## <a name="piers">2.
+Piers<a/>

 ![](images/A02.svg)

 ### Rebar

 In retrospect we should have added rebar into the footings for additional strength.
-This could also be solved by using a slab foundation.
+This will be fixed in a future version.

 ### Pour Piers
 Cut the *Concrete Tube Forms* to size using a *Hand Saw*.